SelectCode/apply/docs/pages/challenges/micro/frontend/react2/challenge-task.md

 We will evaluate your work based on the following:
 - Functional fit: How well the functional requirements are fulfilled.
 - Design: We’re looking for a user-friendly and intuitive design.
-- Responsive design: How well your page adapts to different screen sizes.
+Moreover, your page should adapt to different screen sizes.
 - Code quality: We're looking for clean, readable, and well-structured code.
 - Documentation quality: We're looking for a well-structured README.md file that contains all necessary information as well as well-documented code.
 - Problem solving: Remember, we're not just interested in the final product - we want to see how you got there.
 Commit early and often, with clear and informative commit messages.